 Some cities or municipalities in Washington state prohibit pets of any kind from “running at large”.
 But these are obviously city laws not statewide laws and so they complicate the matter in our quest to get to the bottom of whether it is illegal to trap domestic cats in Washington state.

 I’m going to have to try and come to a conclusion.
 People have strong views on this topic.
 People who dislike cats and have strong opinions about cats wandered onto their property will say with complete conviction and certainty that it is illegal for domestic cats to wander onto their property and that they are fully entitled to trap cats.
 But they can never support their argument with reference to the full law.
 I have not seen it.
 Their strong opinions are taking them away from a solid legal argument.

 There are heavy practical issues as well even if it is legal to trap domestic cats in Washington state.
 Can you be sure that you are using the right trap?
 Can you be sure that the cat will remain uninjured?
 Can you do it in winter and at night when the trapped cat may become very cold and ill as a result or even die?
 What do you do after you have trapped the cat?
 You take the cat to the shelter where they identify the cat and give him or her back to the owner.
 What’s the point?

-My impression having researched the matter is that as the law is confusing and uncertain and as you will find it difficult to obtain clarity on the legality of trapping domestic cats in Washington state it is best not to do it unless you get approval first from the local authority in writing and that you check fully all the laws and regulations relating to trapping in the state and the city.
+My impression having researched the matter is that as the law is confusing and uncertain and as you will find it difficult to obtain clarity on the legality of trapping domestic cats in Washington state it is best not to do it unless you get approval first from the local authority and/or police chief in writing and that you check fully all the laws and regulations relating to trapping in the state and the city.
 Beware it can go wrong.